 The Windows Media Player can play several types of audio and video files, including WAV, MIDI, MP3, AU, AVI, and MPEG formats.
 For more information about using the Windows Media Player, select Help.

 To play a file using the Windows Media Player:

-1 Click Start, then select All Programs, then Windows Media Player.
-The Windows Media Player opens.
+1 In Windows XP, Windows 2000, or Windows Me, click Start, then select All Programs, then Windows Media Player.